-- The retention of the District's designated open spaces shown for the current use and open space type unless it can be demonstrated that the tests set out in National Policy have been met; - The retention of all other open spaces of value to the local community, either because of use or contribution to local character.
-Local Green Spaces as defined by the National Planning Policy Framework will be designated through Neighbourhood Plans; and - The inclusion of Open Space in new development from the earliest design stage alongside onsite blue green infrastructure and biodiversity features.
-All new open space must include arrangements for long term maintenance and management.
+• The retention of the District's designated open spaces shown for the current use and open space type unless it can be demonstrated that the tests set out

+• The retention of all other open spaces of value to the local community, either because of use or contribution to local character.
+Local Green Spaces as defined by the National Planning Policy Framework will be designated

+• The inclusion of Open Space in new development from the earliest design stage alongside onsite blue green infrastructure and biodiversity features.
+All new open space must include arrangements for long term maintenance

-- 4. Do you agree that new developments should include open spaces? - 5.
-What else can we include to improve open space and recreation in the District?
+4. Do you agree that new developments should